 OGP participating governments are expected to uphold the values and principles articulated in the Open Government Declaration and to consistently and continually advance open governance for the well-being of their citizens.
-Should the IRM process find that a participating government repeatedly (in two consecutive action plan cycles) acts contrary to OGP process and to its action plan commitments (see Addenda B and C), fails to adequately address issues raised by the IRM, or is taking actions that undermine the values and principles of OGP, upon recommendation of the CS, the SC may review the participation of that government in OGP.
+If a participating government repeatedly (in two consecutive action plan cycles) acts contrary to OGP process and to its action plan commitments (see Addenda B and C), fails to adequately address issues raised by the IRM, or is taking actions that undermine the values and principles of OGP, upon recommendation of the CS, the SC may review the participation of that government in OGP.
+The OGP Support Unit will record the delivery date of National Action Plans and self-assessment reports for the purposes of the review.
 Both the CS and SC processes will include direct conversations with governments under such review.
 Specifically, to safeguard the integrity and legitimacy of OGP, the SC may review the participation of governments in OGP if they fail to resolve the following issues:

 - 1. Should a participating government fall below the minimum eligibility criteria (see Addendum A, updated each year by the OGP Support Unit), that government should take immediate and explicit steps to address issues so that it passes the threshold within one year. - 2.
-Should the IRM process find that a participating government repeatedly (for two consecutive action plan cycles) acts contrary to OGP process or its Action Plan commitments (addenda B and C), and fails to adequately address issues raised by the IRM, the SC may upon recommendation of the Criteria and Standards (C/S) subcommittee review the participation of said government in OGP.
+Should the Support Unit or IRM process find that a participating government repeatedly (for two consecutive action plan cycles) acts contrary to OGP process or its Action Plan commitments (addenda B and C), and fails to adequately address issues raised by the IRM, the SC may upon recommendation of the Criteria and Standards (CS) sub-committee review the participation of said government in OGP. - 3.
+Should a Steering Committee Member, multilateral or Working Group partner, or civil society, not-for-profit organization, or media organization involved in OGP, notify the Steering Committee or Support Unit that they believe a participating government is acting in a manner contrary to OGP values and principles, as expressed in the Open Government Declaration and in the Articles of Governance, the Steering Committee and the Criteria and Standards subcommittee will work, with the assistance of the Support Unit, to review the action(s) and agree on a specific response according to the OGP Response Policy (Addendum F).